hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-the-hpe-data-services-cloud-console-public-rest-api.md

 ### Asynchronous Response

 All of the REST API operations are stateless in nature.
-One example is such as POST.
-In that scenario the task resource will return a response with HTTP code 0x202 "Accepted" and the reference to the task as follows:
+One example of such is POST.
+In that scenario, the task resource will return a response with HTTP code 0x202 "Accepted" and the reference to the task as follows:

 ```jsoniq
 Response: 202 (Accepted)